 His current research focuses on the provincial aristocracies of the Roman Empire in the fourth and fifth centuries, in relation both to imperial power and wider society — on which he is writing a book.
-Publications include articles in Past and Present and the Journal of Roman Studies.
-He is a contributor to the forthcoming Oxford Dictionary of Late Antiquity (OUP), edited by Mark Humphries and Oliver Nicholson.
+Publications include articles in Past and Present and the Journal of Roman Studies, and various contributions on late Roman topics to the Oxford Dictionary of Late Antiquity (2018), edited by Oliver Nicholson.

 Sandy was born in London in 1975.
+He has long connections with Radnorshire and Shropshire, and has spent considerable time in South-East Europe, particularly Romania.
 He was a Scholar of Christ Church, Oxford, where he read Ancient and Modern History and received a Double First.
 He was subsequently a Fulbright Scholar at Yale University and a winner of the Norman Hepburn Baynes Prize from the federal University of London, where he received his PhD in History after studying at University College London.
 During that time, he taught at Yale, UCL, St Mary’s University College, Royal Holloway, and Roehampton University.
 He also spent eight years working outside academic life – in charity, commerce and the public sector.